 What could be better than macaroni and cheese combined with a buttermilk biscuit?
 Add some bacon and you’ll never look back.
-You can count on everyone around the table to be impressed with this outrageously delicious trifecta that we serve at our restaurant, Asheville, North Carolina’s Biscuit Head.
+You can count on impressing everyone around the table with this outrageously delicious trifecta that we serve at Biscuit Head, our restaurant in Asheville, North Carolina.
 One bite of the mac and cheese biscuits featured in our latest cookbook, Biscuit Head: New Southern Biscuits, Breakfasts, and Brunch, and you won’t be sorry.
 Not one bit.
 And you’ll quickly come around to understanding why it’s genius to put pasta in your biscuits.

 Bonus: We’ve even included the recipe for our restaurant’s simple, rich, and creamy homemade macaroni and cheese—a crowd pleaser, for sure.
 You’ll find there are a few additions that make our mac extra delicious: heavy whipping cream, bacon grease, Sriracha, and, of course, a couple of leftover biscuits!
 Yes, you heard it here first.
 Biscuits in pasta, and pasta in biscuits.
 If you want to make vegetarian macaroni and cheese, just substitute butter for the bacon grease.
 It will still be amazing.